Industry experts agree that Mass Flow is the preferred discharge pattern when dealing with powder processing.

 - Doesn’t solve inconsistencies in the recipe inside the containers (in fact, it can add to them)

-Another problem with Bins which use butterfly or slide valves is a problem called “arching” or “bridging”.
+Another problem with Bins that use butterfly or slide valves is a problem called “arching” or “bridging”.

 Differences in size, shape and density of powders in a mixture can result in materials interlocking or bonding together to build an “arch” above a container’s outlet.